 If there’s one person at Rickshaw who knows her In Style from her Standard accommodation it’s Asia specialist, Emma.
-Queen of seeking out a romantic spot in any destination she visits, Emma has recently travelled to both Vietnam and Cambodia to seek out the best honeymoon destinations and experiences with a twist.
+Queen of seeking out a romantic spot in any destination she visits, Emma shares with us the best honeymoon destinations and experiences with a twist.
 Imagine wooden bungalows on whitewashed sands, sunset boat rides along the Mekong and stylish restaurants serving authentic cuisine…

 1. Mix romance with new experiences